Best Lower Trap Exercises To Build Mass and Strength

 • Do not hold your breath.
 Breathe regularly.

-The inverted row, also known as the body row or Australian pull-up, is a highly effective bodyweight exercise that targets the muscles of the upper back, including the rhomboids, rear deltoids, and, importantly, the lower trapezius.
+The inverted row is a highly effective bodyweight exercise that targets the upper back muscles, including the rhomboids, rear deltoids, and, importantly, the lower trapezius.

 Inverted Row